weXsol/Mongrel/README.md

 > the implementation is Work in Progress : there are some specification issues to be solved.

+The extension is based on the 2.x version of the [official mongodb driver](http://mongodb.github.io/mongo-java-driver/)

 ## License
 The work is released AS-IS under the LGPL license.